Skip to content

 How to get to Cala Goloritzé?

-In fact, it is not easy to reach Cala Goloritzé beach because it cannot be accessed by car.
+It is not easy to reach Cala Goloritzé beach because it cannot be accessed by car.
 You can get there by boat.
 Otherwise, you will have to hike on foot.
-There is a small path located on the plateau of Colgo that will lead you there, and the hike will take you from an hour to two.
+A small path on the plateau of Colgo will lead you there, and the hike will take you from an hour to two.
 The nearest airport to Cala Goloritzè is Olbia Airport, and there are two other nearby airports, Cagliari and Alghero.

 6. Fiordo di Furore, Campania

 Fiordo di Furore is a small beach, or cove, between the mountains of the Amalfi Coast, Campania Region.
-It is 25 metres long, and it is located exactly halfway under the highway between Amalfi and Positano.
-This beach is an inlet created by the Schiato torrent that flows between the rocks, creating a valley that opens to the sea.
+It is 25 metres long and located halfway under the highway between Amalfi and Positano.
+This beach is an inlet created by the Schiato torrent, which flows between the rocks, creating a valley that opens to the sea.

 Fiordo di Furore is one of the most stunning beaches in Italy.
 Unique rocky cliffs surround the beach, and the fishermen’s coloured cottages add to the beauty of the place.
 In the summer, you can swim in the sparkling water.
-During colder months, you can just hike and enjoy the wonderful place.
-The name means “fjord of fury,” and the beach is named so because of the roaring sound of the waves crashing on the cliffs.
+During colder months, you can just hike and enjoy the excellent place.
+The name means “fjord of fury,” and the beach is named for the roaring sound of the waves crashing on the cliffs.

 How to get to Fiordo di Furore

-You can reach Fiordo di Furore by descending the cliffside stairs from the highway down into the beach.
-It is not within walking distance of Positano, so you should drive or take the bus to get there.
+You can reach Fiordo di Furore by descending the cliffside stairs from the highway to the beach.
+Since it is not within walking distance of Positano, you should drive or take the bus to get there.

 7. Tropea, Calabria

-Tropea is a magical coastal town in the Calabria Region that is located along “La Costa degli Dei,” or “the Coast of the Gods.”
-This town enjoys pleasant places as well as rich history.
-In fact, Tropea is home to the “Santa Maria” church, which overlooks the sea from the top of a hill opposite the old town.
+Tropea is a magical coastal town in the Calabria Region located along “La Costa degli Dei,” or “the Coast of the Gods.”
+This town enjoys pleasant places and a rich history.
+Tropea is home to the “Santa Maria” church, which overlooks the sea from the top of a hill opposite the old town.
 Santa Maria church is one of the most exquisite religious monuments in Europe.

-Tropea beach is one of the most beautiful beaches in Italy that provides calm, turquoise water and white sand.
-In fact, it is considered the “jewel” of Calabria.
+Tropea Beach is one of Italy’s most beautiful beaches, providing calm, turquoise water and white sand.
+It is considered the “jewel” of Calabria.
 You can spend the day on the beach swimming and enjoying the sun.
-It would also be exciting to climb the stairs to Santa Maria church and enjoy a spiritual experience.
+Climbing the stairs to Santa Maria church and enjoying a spiritual experience would also be exciting.

 How to get to Tropea

 The nearest airport to Tropea is Lamezia Terme.
 You can take a taxi or a bus to Lamezia Terme station, from which you can take the train to Tropea.
 The journey by train takes about an hour.
-From the south, you can take the train from Scilla, and it takes about 1h 30m to reach Tropea.
+You can take the train from Scilla from the south, and it takes about 1h 30m to reach Tropea.

 8. La Spiaggiola, Numana

-La Spiaggiola is a sheltered cove between cliffs, making you feel like you are in a natural pool.
-The sea is shallow and always calm, making it not only safe for swimming but also enjoyable.
+La Spiaggiola is a sheltered cove between cliffs, making you feel like a natural pool.
+The sea is shallow and always calm, making it safe for swimming and enjoyable.
 Enjoying the incredible view while on the golden pebbles of this beach will give you a feeling of relaxation and peacefulness.

 How to get to La Spiaggiola

-La Spiaggiola is easy to reach on foot from the centre of Numana by walking down Cristoforo Colombo Road.
+La Spiaggiola is easy to reach from the centre of Numana by walking down Cristoforo Colombo Road.
 You can also take the shuttle bus from the piazza.
-The nearest airport to Numana is Ancona Airport, from which you can take the train to Numana.
+The nearest airport to Numana is Ancona Airport, from which you can take the train.

 9. Scala dei Turchi, Sicily

-The Scala dei Turchi is one of the most visited attractions in Sicily, and one of the most amazing places in Italy.
-It is located exactly on the coast of Realmonte, near Porto Empedocle, in the province of Agrigento, southern Sicily.
-It is not only a beautiful attraction but also a great place for swimming, meditating with the sound of the waves, and enjoying the sun on the beach.
+The Scala dei Turchi is one of the most visited attractions in Sicily and one of the most amazing places in Italy.
+It is located precisely on the coast of Realmonte, near Porto Empedocle, in the province of Agrigento, southern Sicily.
+It is a beautiful attraction and a great place for swimming, meditating with the sound of the waves, and enjoying the sun on the beach.

 The name means “staircase of the Turks,” and it comes from the shape of the cliffs.
-This place features white, rocky cliffs that look like a staircase and a sandy beach at the foot of the spectacular cliffs.
-The contrast between the white colour of the cliffs and the pure blue colour of the water makes the beach look magical.
-Do not forget to take your sunglasses with you as it would be nearly impossible to directly look at the bright white rocks on a sunny day.
+This place features white, rocky cliffs resembling staircases and a sandy beach at the foot of the spectacular cliffs.
+The contrast between the white cliffs and the pure blue water makes the beach look magical.
+Do not forget to take your sunglasses with you, as it would be nearly impossible to look directly at the bright white rocks on a sunny day.

 How to get to Scala dei Turchi

-The nearest airport to Scala dei Turchi Beach is Comiso Airport in Sicily, a 2-hour drive from the beach.
+The nearest Scala dei Turchi Beach airport is Comiso Airport in Sicily, a 2-hour from the beach.
 There is a shuttle bus from Porto Empedocle to Scala dei Turchi in the summer.
 You can also take a 30-minute walk from the centre of Realmonte to the beach.

 10. San Vito lo Capo, Sicily

 Ready for another fabulous adventure in Sicily?
-Let’s go a little far to the north-western part of the island and visit one of the most famous beaches in it, San Vito lo Capo.
+Let’s go a little farther to the north-western part of the island and visit one of its most famous beaches, San Vito lo Capo.
 Stretching about three kilometres along the coast of Trapani, this beach offers you an amusing day full of activities.

-San Vito lo Capo Beach is framed by the towering mountain of Monte Monaco.
+San Vito lo, the towering mountain of Monte Monaco, frames Capo Beach.
 The sand is white, graced with trees and palms, giving the feeling of a tropical beach.
-The water is azure, warm, clear and shallow, inviting for swimming.
-It would also be very enjoyable to sunbathe and to do some aquatic activities, such as snorkelling, diving and wind-surfing.
+The water is azure, warm, clear, shallow, and inviting for swimming.
+Sunbathing and doing aquatic activities like snorkelling, diving, and windsurfing would also be delightful.

 How to get to San Vito lo Capo

-You can get to San Vito lo Capo Beach from Trapani and Palermo airports, either by bus or driving your own car.
+You can reach San Vito lo Capo Beach by bus or car from Trapani and Palermo airports.
 Take the Palermo-Trapani highway, exit Castellammare del Golfo, and follow the road signs to San Vito lo Capo.
 Another option is to take a ferry from Naples or Rome to Palermo, then take a bus to San Vito lo Capo.

 Leave a comment